-You found your home, the contract is signed, and the closing date set.
+You found your home, the contract is signed and the closing date is set.
 Now, it’s time to prepare for moving day.
 You need to begin planning well in advance.
 Moving may be the biggest challenge of all.
 Careful preparation is essential, whether you’re moving across the country or across town.
 Moving from one home to another is a daunting task.
 If it fits into your budget, hiring a team of movers would be your best option.
 Be sure to plan effectively and follow the plan.
 Here are some challenges you may face in your move and some ways to overcome those challenges.

 Packing breakables and oddly shaped items can become a nuisance.
 Find boxes that fit them snug and wrap them well in bubble wrap and newspaper.
 Packing items needed daily is also a challenge.
 It is often a good idea to start with seldom used items and then as you get close to departure you can pack things you use every day in a suitcase for easy access.

 Moving Large Furniture and Other Items

 If you can afford a moving company, you will find much less stress with the large items.
 However, if you move yourself, things like beds, desks, appliances, china cabinets, etc. become difficult.
 You will likely need to rent a dolly or two and have several strong individuals help you out.
 Put them in the truck first and then pack smaller things around them.
 BE VERY CAREFUL.

 Items Get Lost or Broken

-Cruel as it may sound, you will likely loose or break something in the move.
+Cruel as it may sound, you will likely lose or break something in the move.
 Consider an insurance policy for items of high value.
 Find a moving company with an excellent reputation if you plan to use one.
 Label and categorize everything.
 Spend a little extra time and money packing correctly to minimize transportation damages.
 Hold other responsible if you pay them for their services.
 If you get free help, you get what you pay for.

 Furniture May Not Fit Your New Home